 - □ If your recreation vehicle is equipped with a roof ladder, do not leave items attached to it while traveling.
-DO NOT exceed the weight rating of the ladder.
-(Ladder weight capacity label is located under the bottom step of the ladder) There should never be more than one person on the ladder at the same time. - □ Self-Storing ladders: Make sure to pull all (there may be up to 4) pins to unlock the ladder.
+The ladder weight capacity should not be exceeded (see ladder capacity label).
+DO NOT exceed this weight limit.
+There should never be more than one person on the ladder at the same time. - □ Self-Storing ladders: Make sure to pull all (there may be up to 4) pins to unlock the ladder.
 All pins must be re-inserted when locking the ladder open for use.
 Failure to do so may result in serious personal injury.